-In our introductory article about the guitar strings, we had discussed about gut, nylon & steel strings along with details of the winding used on these strings.
-In this article, we will discuss about the following topics:
+In our introductory article about the guitar strings, we discussed gut, nylon & steel strings along with details of the winding used on these strings.
+In this article, we will discuss the following topics:

 Guitar String Gauges & Tension